TikTok scam promises popular weight loss drugs without a prescription

 A TikTok spokesperson said the study has limitations because it only found a handful of problem accounts, and that prescription drug scams can be found on other social media channels as well.

-Meanwhile, the maker of Ozempic and Wegovy told CBS News their products have varying dosages and should not be used without a medical professional's care and advice.
+Meanwhile, the maker of Ozempic and Wegovy told CBS News their products have varying dosages and should not be used outside of their FDA-approved use.

+The maker of Mounjaro and Zepbound told CBS News that safety is its highest priority and it is concerned about bad actors on social media platforms.

+The manufacturers both say patients should work with their doctors because all of these medications require both a prescription and a licensed health care professional to ensure appropriate use.
+Patients should only buy from trusted sources to ensure they're getting the real product and report any illegal sellers.